SSWConsulting/SSW.Rules.Content/rules/complete-testing-is-impossible/rule.md

 authors:
   - title: Lee Hawkins
     url: https://www.ssw.com.au/people/lee-hawkins
+related:
+  - why-testing-is-important
 created: 2022-10-05T03:25:30.775Z
 guid: a58ba6fa-1f34-40f5-afea-95e986f7e557
 ---
-Just "test everything" they say!
+Just "test everything", they say!
 Without a good understanding of testing and its limitations, it's easy for clients and customers to believe that we "test everything" - but there's a problem with this belief:

 :::greybox
 Complete (or 100% or exhaustive) testing is impossible.